Gulivertx/cbatmo/README.md

 ### Next development focus
 * Add French language
-* Add ability to choose Dark sky units (Netatmo units are define in your Netatmo account)
+* Bind Drak sky units, latitude, longitude and language to Netatmo settings
-* Settings area to change language, units, latitude and longitude.
+* Bugs fix...

 ## How to try this APP
 From your computer, clone the repo, install node_modules dependencies, edit the api.json and